webxdc/store/README.md

-## Webxdc store: discover and share the latest apps to your chats
+## WebXDC store: discover and share the latest apps to your chats

 **Status: ALPHA, use at your own risk**

-Welcome to the Webxdc store (also xdc store for short) which currently consists of:
+Welcome to the WebXDC store (also xdc store for short) which currently consists of:

 - **Store bot**: a Rust-implemented bot which operates on an e-mail address and sends out a store xdc app.